Hashtag Web3 Logo

 Bridge

-A protocol that enables the transfer of tokens, data, or smart contract commands between different blockchain networks, facilitating interoperability in the multi-chain ecosystem.
+A protocol that enables the transfer of tokens, data, or smart contract commands between different blockchain networks, enabling interoperability in the multi-chain ecosystem.

 Cross-chain bridge connecting blockchains